mani-flac/mani-flac/README.md

 - 👋 Hi, I’m @mani-flac
 - 👀 I’m interested in digital marketing
 - 🌱 I’m currently learning to use AI tools

-- 📫 How to reach me insta:manii.30_
-- 😄 Pronouns: ctrl+alt+success
 - ⚡ Fun fact: I don't like to code
 -